Best Coffee Shops in Edinburgh

-Dovecot Cafe is not one of those typical coffee shops in Edinburgh.
+Dovecot Cafe is different from those typical coffee shops in Edinburgh.
 This café is also known as an art gallery.
 This little gem, also known as the Dovecot Gallery, has become the creative center of Edinburgh.
-It is where artists display their handicrafts, works of art and contemporary designs.
+It is where artists display their handicrafts, works of art, and contemporary designs.

 Artisan Roast café was the first coffee shop in all of Scotland.
 Interestingly, this café has three branches on the outskirts of Edinburgh.
-Therefore, depending on your approximate location, you can visit one of these branches on Broughton, Stockbridge and Bruntsfield.
+Therefore, depending on your approximate location, you can visit one of these branches in Broughton, Stockbridge, and Bruntsfield.

 The menu of the cafe’s drinks is very diverse.
 Therefore, you can probably order any type of coffee-based drink that you are interested in here.
-The ambience of Artisan café is very friendly and cordial and you will not feel bad in it at all.
+The ambiance of Artisan café is very friendly and cordial, and you will not feel bad in it at all.

 Fortitude Coffee close to Scottish National Portrait Gallery

 This café is considered one of the best coffee shops in Edinburgh.
 The drinks in this coffee shop are prepared by experts using purified water.
-Also, they use special coffee beans that are roasted by them.
+Also, they use special coffee beans that they roast.
 Fortitude Coffee drinks are seasonal.
-Hence, coffee lovers can come to this coffee shop whenever they want and enjoy its new, seasonal and delicious flavors.
+Hence, coffee lovers can come to this coffee shop whenever they want and enjoy its new, seasonal, and delicious flavors.

 Black Medicine Coffee Co near University of Edinburgh